About Lake Nasser

 Cruising on Lake Nasser ,visits are made to some of the monuments for example Qasr (Castle) Ibrim (which still occupies its original position), Amadah Temple – the oldest monument on Lake Nasser, built by Tuthmosis III and Amenhotep II and some 2.6km from its original site and the Temple of Derr, which stands some 11km from its original site.

-On the Go are expert at planning holidays in Egypt — tailored to suit your individual requirements.
-Please have a look at some of the tailormade itineraries below that we have created for our clients which include Lake Nasser .
+Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Lake Nasser .